learn-co-curriculum/tf-using-nitrous-io/README.md

 If you don't own a Mac, you can use Nitrous.io as your main development environment.
 Below you'll find the steps you need to take in order to set up your development 'box'.

 ### Initial Set-Up
-+ Navigate to and sign up for [nitrous.io](https://nitrous.io/)(the pro version).
++ Navigate to and sign up for [nitrous.io](https://nitrous.io/).
 Sign up, and confirm with two factor authentication.

 ![sign-up](https://curriculum-content.s3.amazonaws.com/pre-college/teacher-fellowship/sign_up.png)